metacreature/ecmb_builder/README.md

 - open the git-console with right-click (like you have done before)
 - type `invoke init "My_Manga_Name"`

-**Note!** If you delete the created "book_config.json" you have to run init again, or if your web-scapare allready created that file you can skip this step
+**Note!** If you delete the created "book_config.json" you have to run init again, or if your web-scraper allready created that file you can skip this step

 ### 3) Preparing for build
 - now you can find a "book_config.json" - file in "source_dir/My_Manga_Name/".
 You should open it with a simple text-editor and add the meta-data like description, genres.